w8be/OpenSkyDash/README.md

 - **Reset Time** - Lighting Strike Buffer reset Time.
 Default is 5 minutes.
 Longer reset time utilizes additional memory recources.

+- **Search Radius** - The area radius where strikes within will display along with a warning banner.
+The default is 50.
+- **Alert Radius** - The alert radius where strikes within will display aloing with the warning banner.
+The default is 25.

 ### Lightning

 ### Backup/Restore